-Infinite hierarchy of reasons.
+INFINITE HIERARCHY OF REASONS.
 Leibniz allows the infinity of time, the eternal existence of the world.
 But then it is unclear why one cannot similarly allow an infinite hierarchy of contingent creators.
 At every point in this hierarchy we should be able to ask a question why this universe (creator) exists, rather than nothing at all, only to move one step up in the hierarchy.
-Suppose I want to know why our physical universe exists, and I answer that a creator 'Jim' produced it in the laboratory.
+Suppose I want to know why our physical universe exists, and I answer that a white mouse Jim produced it in the laboratory (see the Hitchhiker's Guide to the Galaxy for details).
 I can even think that other creators, Jim's colleagues, produce other universes.
 Of course I will then ask why Jim and his universe exist.
 To this I say that the creator of creators created them.
 The question is repeated again, and similar answers are given.
-The chain of universes and reasons, of the creation and the creator, never ends, but where is the problem with that?
-Why should it be more difficult to conceive of than the infinite existence of a single universe?
+The chain of universes and reasons, of the creation and the creator, never ends-but where is the problem with that?
+Why should it be more difficult to conceive of than the infinite existence of a single universe, or the infinitely perfect creator?

-Reasons of necessity.
+REASONS OF NECESSITY.
 Leibniz seems to think that necessary beings or necessary facts require no further reasons.
 It is simply unclear why that should be so.
 Suppose we endorse the conclusion that God created the collection of contingent beings.
 But why is there God rather than nothing?
 Is this a question so absurd as not to be asked?
-Suppose I think that '1 + 1 = 2' is a necessary fact.
-Id does not seem absurd to ask why this fact obtains.
+Suppose I think that (1 + 1 = 2) is a necessary fact.
+It does not seem absurd to ask why this fact obtains.
 Learning that this is a necessary fact does not make my query superfluous.

-Contingency eliminated.
-Suppose that God created this world through a perfectly rational choice.
+CONTINGENCY LOST?
+Could there be nothing, rather than something?
+Could the world-any world-not have existed?
+This seems so.
+God, on the other hand, necessarily exists.
+Suppose further, as Leibniz does, that God created this world through a perfectly rational choice.
 God is necessarily rational.
 Thus God necessarily chooses to create the world.
-And thus the world itself is a necessary entity.
+It must of necessity be our world.
+And thus our world itself exists necessarily.